Unipisa/Softi-Workbench/additional-materials/workplace/SoftiStoryInventory.md

 * https://www.msc.sma.unipi.it/foto/#jp-carousel-3023
      * {Title: View of the CEP - original}
      * {Caption: (view of the Pisa Electronic Computer (Calcolatrice Elettronica Pisana - CEP) ([Q3650499](https://www.wikidata.org/wiki/Q3650499)))}
-     * {Description: This picture shows the computer for which the Softi source code was developed, as it was when SOfti was developed.}
+     * {Description: This picture shows the computer for which the Softi source code was developed, as it was when Softi was developed.}

 * Tonina's picture (to be found)